START HERE SOUNDTRACK

 A multimedia memoir experience!
 A digital embodiment of musical echolalia.

-Where sound becomes memory, memory becomes meaning.
+Where sound becomes memory & memory becomes meaning.

 Press Play ▶︎